 You can always count on anything that you get from Kiolbassa to taste amazing, be completely gluten free, and have a very short ingredient list.
 They also guarantee your money back if you don’t love their products.
 Who even does that anymore?!
 (Amazing people who are confident in their ability to produce the best smoked meats around, that’s who!)
 You can read more about their story here!
 Thank you for supporting brands that help make A Full Living possible!

 Now, onto this recipe!
 If you’re looking for an easy and satisfying football or game day snack or appetizer, you’ve come to the right place.
-This Keto Chorizo 7 Layer Dip is a twist on your Tex-Mex favorite, made low carb and even more flavorful with Kiolbassa Smoked Meats Chorizo.
+This keto friendly taco dip recipe is a twist on your Tex-Mex favorite, made low carb and even more flavorful with Kiolbassa Smoked Meats Chorizo.
 Though this dip is technically more than seven layers, it’s incredibly easy to make, and delicious!

-- Seasoned Sour Cream – We start with a creamy base layer of sour cream mixed with a blend of taco seasonings, fresh garlic, and a squeeze of lime.
+- Seasoned Sour Cream Mixture – We start with a creamy base layer of sour cream mixed with a blend of a homemade taco seasoning, fresh garlic, and a squeeze of lime.
 It’s flavorful, yet cooling and creamy to pair well with some of the spicier elements of this dip.
 You can mix up your own taco seasoning blend, or just use store bought.
 We have a recipe for taco seasoning later on in the post.
 Some people prefer to use seasoned cream cheese instead which also works if you prefer.

 - Chunky Salsa – We used our favorite store bought variety, and then strained away the liquid at the bottom.
 Straining the liquid away will help the dip from getting too soggy, wet and will ensure that the layers don’t bleed together.
 You could also use pico de gallo in place of salsa.
 We went with a medium salsa, but we live for spice, just pick your favorite.

 - Shredded Cheese – Totally a preference on the type of cheese you want to go with here.
 Some good choices would be a Mexican blend or Chihuahua cheese.
-Pepper jack would likely be delicious as well.
+Pepper jack or cheddar cheese would likely be delicious as well.